kolkhis/prolug-coursework/unit9_worksheet.md

     * `-l`: Shows the last created container.
 Used in place of a container name.
 * `podman top -l`: Display running processes inside of the container.
     * `-l`: Shows the last created container.
 Used in place of a container name.
+* `podman exec -it mycontainer bash`: Attach to a container with a bash shell.
+    * `-i`: Make it interactive.
+Enables keyboard input.
+    * `-t`: Allocate a pseudo-TTY.
+Enables terminal output.
+    * `bash`: The process to run.